StollLab/EasySpin/releasing/DOCUMENTATION.md

 # Making a local copy of the EasySpin documentation

-On release, the EasySpin documentation is automatically built from the the html files in the `/docsrc/` folder.
+On release, the EasySpin documentation is automatically built from the the `html` files in the `/docsrc/` folder.

-If you change the documentation you might want to verify that your modifications were implemented correctly.
-For this you will have to build the documentation locally (don't worry, the built documentation will notbe added to the repository, as it is excluded through the `.gitignore` file).
+If you change the documentation you might want to verify that your modifications were implemented correctly, especially if you added equations or other math.
+For this you will have to build the documentation locally (don't worry, the built documentation will not be added to the repository, as it is excluded through the `.gitignore` file).

 **Adding math in the documentation:** If you want to include equations in the documentation you have to do so through the use of LaTeX markup, which will be